 Racing is great fun and will improve your sailing skills.
 Don't worry if you are not at the front of the fleet or even in the middle, you will improve with time on the water, the more races you do, the more practise you get, you will soon be further up the fleet.
-Taking part is an achievement in itself, the most important part is to have fun and enjoy yourselves!
+Taking part the achievement.
+The most important part is to have fun and enjoy yourselves!

 Q1 - When are races held?

-Almost every Sunday of the year, with four races through the day and each lasting about 45mins - although there is no need to sail all of them.
-The first race starts at 10:30am and the last at 2:45pm.
-In the shorter daylight hours the number of races is reduced with only one in the afternoon, starting at 1:30pm.
+Almost every Sunday of the year, with normally three races through the day and each lasting about 45mins - although there is no need to sail all of them.
+The first race starts at 10:15am and the last at 2:00pm, allowing for a period of social sailing in the afternoon.

 There are also races on Wednesday evenings in the Summer.
-These are shorter pursuit races, each lasting 30 mins, with the first race starting at 7:15pm and the second around 40mins later.
+These are shorter pursuit races, each lasting 30 mins, with the first race starting at 7:15pm and the second following immediately.

 Q2 - What boat can I sail?